RomulusMirauta/EngineeringThesis/README.md

-## Thesis: "Designing and building a mobile robot with a control system based on the Arduino development board"
+## My Engineering Thesis Title: "Designing and building a mobile robot with a control system based on the Arduino development board"

 • Educational institution: "Vasile Alecsandri" University of Bacău, Romania (Faculty of Engineering)